DmitryBugrov/spored.tv/README.md

-# spored.tv
+# parsing and web-scraping site http://www.tvsporedi.si/

 For help:
 ./spored.tv --help

-For export http://www.spored.tv/ programm to xml-file ./spored.tv -xml-file="./spored_tv.xml"
+For export tv-programm from http://www.spored.tv/ to xml-file, use:
+./spored.tv -xml-file="./spored_tv.xml"